-Our purpose at New Saint Andrews College is to graduate leaders who shape culture through wise and victorious Christian living.
+Our purpose at New Saint Andrews College is to graduate leaders who shape culture living faithfully under the Lordship of Jesus Christ.
 Our mission is to provide young men and women with the highest quality undergraduate and graduate education in liberal arts and culture from a distinctively Christian and Reformed perspective, to equip them for lives of faithful service to the Triune God and His Kingdom, and to encourage the use of their gifts for the growth of Christian culture.

 “Graduate leaders who shape culture

 living faithfully under the Lordship of Jesus Christ.“